xzhai1/latte/README.md

 	sudo make install
 	sudo ldconfig

-Now, if you are doing this on a mahine with no root access, we will want to do the following:
+Now, if you are doing this on a mahine with no root access, you will want to do the following:

 	./configure --prefix=$HOME/protobuf
 	make
 	make check
 	make install

-If you installed it with the ``--prefix`` flag, you want to set the following environmental variable:
+If you installed it with the ``--prefix`` flag, you want to set the following environmental variable in your ``bashrc``:

 	export PKG_CONFIG_PATH=$HOME/protobuf/lib/pkgconfig